0x913/python-practice-projects/README.md

 # python-practice-projects by 0x913 / Simon H.

-python practice projects by 0x913
+All of my python practice projects in one repo